LeiLi-Uchicago/RVEAtlas/README.md

 ### Gene-Wide Landscapes

 - **Conservation:** Maps positional Shannon entropy across a gene.
+- **Structural/functional regions:** The entropy plot overlays translucent domain bands (e.g. HA1/HA2, Spike NTD/RBD/fusion peptide/HR1/HR2, RSV F2/p27/F1) defined in `www/structures/gene_regions.tsv`.
 - Variable-site shortcuts can jump directly into the Single Position Explorer.

 ### 3D Protein Structure Views

+Interactive `r3dmol` (3Dmol.js) structure views are available in Amino-Acid mode for the surface antigens of all four pathogens.
+Internal genes with no bundled structure hide the panel automatically.

+- **Structures covered:**
+  - **Influenza HA:** H1N1pdm09 (PDB 4JTV), seasonal H1N1 (6WCR), H3N2 (4HMG), and H5 (2FK0 clade 1, 9NRR clade 2.3.4.4b).
+  - **Influenza NA:** N1 (3NSS) and N2 (4GZO) tetramers.
+  - **RSV F:** postfusion trimer (3RKI), shared by RSV A and B.
+  - **SARS-CoV-2 Spike:** closed prefusion trimer (6VXX).
-- **Conservation on structure:** Renders the gene product (H1N1 HA on PDB 4JTV) with residues colored by the currently-selected entropy basis (conserved → variable), so conserved cores and variable surfaces are visible in 3D.
+- **Conservation on structure:** Colors residues by the currently-selected entropy basis (conserved → variable) with a gradient legend, so conserved cores and variable surfaces are visible in 3D.
-- **Epitope + position mapping:** On the Single Site page, highlights known antigenic sites (H1 Sa/Sb/Ca1/Ca2/Cb) and marks the selected position in red with a residue label.
+- **Epitope + position mapping:** On the Single Site page, highlights curated antigenic sites for the active gene (e.g. H1 Sa/Sb/Ca1/Ca2/Cb, plus H3/H5/N1/N2, RSV-F, and Spike site sets) with a color-coded legend and marks the selected position in red with a residue label.
 - **View styles:** Surface (default), Cartoon, Stick, or Sphere on both pages.
-- **Config-driven:** Structures, chain maps, and epitope sets live in `www/structures/` (`structure_config.tsv`, `epitopes_h1.tsv`); additional pathogens/genes are added by dropping in a PDB and a config row.
+- **Config-driven:** Structures, chain maps, and epitope sets live in `www/structures/` (`structure_config.tsv` plus per-gene `epitopes_*.tsv`); bundled PDBs are renumbered to the app's HA/NA numbering (see `tools/renumber_h5.py`, `tools/renumber_na.py`).
+Additional pathogens/genes are added by dropping in a PDB and a config row.

 ### Year-Balanced Conservation